isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/creationtime.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **CreationTime** é a data e hora em que uma pessoa foi criada.
+O valor de texto do **elemento CreationTime** é a data e a hora em que uma persona foi criada.

 ## <a name="remarks"></a>Comentários